pvlib/pvlib-python/docs/sphinx/source/pvsystem.rst

     system = pvsystem.PVSystem(inverter_parameters=inverter_parameters)
     print(system.inverter_parameters)

-The parameters that describe a PV system's modules can be provided to `PVSystem.module_parameters` (in the case of a single array) or by providing a list of instances of the :py:class:`~pvlib.pvsystem.Array`:
+In the case of a PV system with a single array, the parameters that describe the system's modules can be provided directly to `PVSystem.module_parameters`:

 .. ipython:: python